Invasive Earthworms in Vermont

 The Malaysian Blue (Perionyx excavatus) (see photo) is the vermicomposter of choice for tropical and sub-tropical regions.
 The adult Malaysian Blues die quickly in cold weather.

 Likewise Crazy Snakeworm, a.k.a. jumper worms, Jersey Wrigglers (Amynthas spp.) die in the wintertime but there are actually significant populations in the Northeastern USA.
 In Vermont, Amynthas agrestis (see photo) are associated with deciduous remnant forests, mulched horticultural installations, compost heaps and community gardens.
-In Georgia they are reaching into the remote forests of the Blue Ridge Mountain National Park.
+In Georgia, they are reaching into the remote forests of the Smokey Mountain National Park.
 The example of the Crazy Snakeworm shows that the cocoons (egg casings) of earthworms can survive cold temperatures and ensure the persistence of a population of invasive earthworms from one year to the next.

 What You Can Do About Them

 Fact is that there is not much evidence that supports statements about invasiveness of particular earthworm species.
 Erring on the side of caution may be important when looking at sustainable woodland management.
 One of the most effective ways of protecting your woodland from earthworm invasions is to prevent the invasions.
-Control food and off-road traffic through them.
+Control foot and off-road traffic through them.
 Make sure that horticultural products are not stored or dumped near or in the forest.

-Invasive Earthworms in Vermont- A PowerPoint presentation by Josef Gorres, UVM Assistant Professor
+Earthworms in Vermont- A PowerPoint presentation by Josef Gorres, UVM Assistant Professor